gambye/angular-task-manager/README.md

 # Task-manager
-Task-manager it's web application for getting all tasks out of your head and onto your to-do list
+Task-manager is a web application for getting all tasks out of your head and onto your to-do list

 ## Quick Start